 Public Bookings Pages

-We store clients' name, email address, phone number and credit card details when processing requests from your Bookings Pages.
+We store clients' names, email addresses, phone numbers, and credit card details when processing requests from your Bookings Pages.

 If you accept bookings via your Public Bookings Page, we recommend including either a required consent form or Terms of Service for clients to accept before submitting requests for sessions, packages, and programs.
 Check out our tutorial about setting up Terms and Conditions for services (these steps also apply to packages and programs).